What Is CyberKnife® Surgery Used For?

 Despite the name, CyberKnife radiosurgery is actually not surgery.
 This non-invasive radiation therapy is painless and bloodless, and uses high-tech, cruise-missile-guidance technology and ultra-flexible, computer-controlled robotics to deliver precisely targeted radiation to tumors.

-Dr. Jonathan Haas, Chairman, Department of Radiation Oncology at Winthrop-University Hospital, oversees various forms of radiation treatments for a myriad of cancers.
+Dr. Jonathan Haas, Chairman, Department of Radiation Oncology at NYU Winthrop Hospital, oversees various forms of radiation treatments for a myriad of cancers.
 He considers CyberKnife radiosurgery as “the most advanced form of radiation therapy currently available, and one of the biggest advancements in cancer treatment in the last decade.”

 CyberKnife Pioneers in Prostate Cancer Treatment